ords/micro/readme.md

 ## Architecture
 We consist of main parts:

-- ui-framework
 - ui-core
 - ui-registy
 - ui-library
 - main-application

-### UI Framework
-The micro frontend framework used.
-The core code that enables our application to commuicate.

-### UI Core
+### UI Core (Framework)
-Contains contracts for app shell and core data services + reference to any singletons that are needed across the app.
+Contains contracts/framework for app shell and core data services + reference to any singletons that are needed across the app.
 Will contain no view code.

 ### UI Registry
 Self explaintory - register of ui features.
 Here features are registered on the "global" name scope.
 Think of it as the DNS of the our main-application.